+CALL 1-800-772-1213

-CALL 1-800-772-1213 Calls to this number are free.
+Calls to this number are free.

 Available 8:00 am to 7:00 pm, Monday through Friday.

-You can use their automated telephone services to get recorded information and conduct some business 24 hours a day. ТТҮ 1-800-325-0778 This number is for people who have difficulty with hearing or speaking.
+You can use their automated telephone services to get recorded information and conduct some business 24 hours a day.

+ТТҮ 1-800-325-0778

+This number is for people who have difficulty with hearing or speaking.
 You must have special telephone equipment to call it.

-WRITE Social Security Administration Office of Public Inquiries and Communications Support 1100 West High Rise 6401 Security Boulevard Baltimore, MD 21235 WEBSITE www.ssa.gov
+WEBSITE www.ssa.gov